 The use of AI by students in the IGHS education programs must also adhere to University of California and UCSF policies and procedures.
 This includes those around data security.
 Data classified as P3 or P4 cannot be used with AI systems not approved and monitored by UCSF.
 This applies to all MS capstone and PhD Dissertation data that has not been made publicly available at the time of AI use.
-See https://data.ucsf.edu/ssa/step-13-understand-ucsf-data-classification-types-p1-p2-p3-and-p4.
+See UCSF Data Classification Standard.

 Proficiency: Learning is not simply memorization of facts-it is building flexible knowledge structures that can be called upon to solve problems and evaluate possible solutions.
 All systems represent one source of possible solutions, but to evaluate the value of an Al's proposed solution, it is necessary to have adequate competency in that domain.
-Furthermore, as All systems are currently based on predictive text-that which has been written before, they are subject to replicating sexist, racist, and colonial theories and biases.
+Furthermore, as Al systems are currently based on predictive text - that which has been written before, they are subject to replicating sexist, racist, and colonial theories and biases.
 Users should be well-aware of these limitations and review all output for these underlying issues at the risk of perpetuating them oneself.

-Verification: Students must take full responsibility for Al-generated materials as if they had produced them themselves.
+Verification: Students must take full responsibility for AI-generated materials as if they had produced them themselves.
 Facts must be true, and assertions must follow from those facts.
-Generative Al is well-known to output incorrect, misleading, or entirely fabricated information ('hallucinations').
+Generative AI is well-known to output incorrect, misleading, or entirely fabricated information ('hallucinations').
 This includes creating and citing sources that do not exist to justify statements.
 This limitation is especially important in health-related education, where knowledge forms the basis for decisions that can impact patient or population health.